 Why no grains or legumes?

 Some people with Hashimoto’s give up gluten and feel only marginally better.
 Many practitioners have found in these cases a diet free of grains, starchy vegetables, legumes, and most sweeteners may be necessary.
 This type of diet, called a monosaccharide (single sugar) diet, is more commonly known today as the Gut and Psychology Syndrome (GAPS) diet, or the Specific Carbohydrate Diet (SCD).
 It is based on consuming a diet free of foods that contain disaccharides or polysaccharides, more complex sugars and carbohydrates, such as those in all grains, most beans, and most sweeteners.
 These complex sugars feed harmful bacteria in the small intestine that prevent its repair or proper function.

 Grains and legumes present problems for other reasons.
 Research has shown that many gluten-intolerant people cross-react with other foods.
 In other words, their body erroneously recognizes other foods as gluten and reacts accordingly.
 Not surprisingly, most grains fall into the category of top 24 foods most often to cause cross-reactivity, including less common ones as amaranth and quinoa.

 Other common cross-reactive foods include dairy, chocolate, sesame, and instant coffee.
-Fortunately it is now possible to test which foods might be provoking a cross-reaction to gluten, which you can read about here.

 I tell all my gluten-free patients to avoid corn, even though this contradicts the advice on many gluten-free websites.
 The gluten protein in corn is similar enough to that in wheat and wheat-like grains that it can provoke an immune response.
 Also, corn has been bred over the years to resist pests.
 Unfortunately this bred into corn a compound called fucosamine, which is carcinogenic.